• Skip to primary navigation

 Turtle Mountain Provincial Park

-Adam Lake Campground is one of the best campgrounds in Manitoba, and you’re able to feel a real sense of peace and quiet here.
-Surround yourself in the nature of Turtle Mountain, including the more than 200 lakes and wetlands, the thick forests, and the rolling hills.
+Adam Lake Campground is one of the best campgrounds in Manitoba, and you can feel a real sense of peace and quiet here.
+Surround yourself with the nature of Turtle Mountain, including the more than 200 lakes and wetlands, the thick forests, and the rolling hills.
 Turtle Mountain is also home to the Max and William Lakes campsites, while backcountry campers can try the Oskar Lake campsite or the James Lake cabin.

 Backcountry Camping

 You can find all of Manitoba’s walk-in backcountry campsites here, all of its water route backcountry campsites here, and all of its wilderness backcountry campsites here.
-Make sure to do your research on which parks require provincial park passes for backcountry camping, and which may require backcountry permits.
+Make sure to research which parks require provincial park passes for backcountry camping, and which may require backcountry permits.

 Walk-in backcountry sites include those in Turtle Mountain, Duck Mountain, Spruce Woods, Whiteshell, and Nopiming Provincial Parks.
 There are numerous water route backcountry sites in Whiteshell and Nopiming, with Grass River and Pisew Falls also being popular destinations.
 Atikaki Provincial Park is one of the most popular for wilderness camping, including camping along the famous Bloodvein Canadian Heritage River.